 The Borrower shall be required to make payment/repayment of the Borrower’s Dues with cash at the Payment Service Providers in partnership with the Lender or through any payment instruments as directed by the Lender from time to time.

-All payments are to be applied first to the accrued fee payable for the Reserve Limit, accrued Default Interest, the accrued Loan Interest, other fees and charges (if any), and then to payment of principle; provided, however, that after an Event of Default, payments will be applied to the Borrower’s obligations as The Lender determines in its sole discretion.
+All payments are to be applied first to the accrued fee payable for the Reserve Credit Limit, accrued Default Interest, the accrued Loan Interest, other fees and charges (if any), and then to payment of principle; provided, however, that after an Event of Default, payments will be applied to the Borrower’s obligations as The Lender determines in its sole discretion.

 Representations and Undertakings